-Scientists identify brain area that determines distance from which sound originatesJune 11th, 2012 in Neuroscience /
+Scientists identify brain area that determines distance from which sound originatesJune 11, 2012 in Medicine & Health / Neuroscience

 Researchers at the Martinos Center for Biomedical Imaging at Massachusetts General Hospital have identified a portion of the brain responsible for determining how far away a sound originates, a process that does not rely solely on how loud the sound is.
 The investigators' report, which will appear in the early edition of Proceeding of the National Academy of Sciences, is receiving early online release this week.